life-and-dev/son/son-of-man.md

 >
 > — Genesis 3:15 (ESV, with interpretive notes added for clarity)

 The text shows that God did not tell Eve that He Himself would personally come and bruise the devil.
-Instead, He promised that Eve's offspring would do that.
+Instead, [He promised that Eve's offspring would bruise the devil's head](https://prophecies.ofgod.info/messianic/genesis-3-15).

 When Jesus asked the question: